How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 While The Dabbler has commitment issues, The Obsessive has the opposite problem.
 This learner type taps into our impatience and over-ambition.

 The defining trait of The Obsessive is a gung-ho approach to endeavours.
 They set unrealistic goals and work night and day to achieve them.
-Though able to cultivate diligence and work ethic, their excessive eagerness and lack of patience eventually backfire.
+Though they can cultivate diligence and a work ethic, their excessive eagerness and lack of patience eventually backfire.

 Plateaus – stretches involving hard work with no apparent improvement – are nothing but a nuisance for The Obsessive in us.
 It wants quick results, exponential growth and continual signs of progress.
-In an attempt to bypass those plateaus, we redouble our efforts, with diminishing returns.
+To bypass those plateaus, we redouble our efforts with diminishing returns.

 The Obsessive eventually crumbles under their enthusiasm.
 Burnout and stress hit.
 They can’t keep up their ridiculously demanding routines.
 And the whole thing just caves in.